Check out our review of OpenClassrooms to learn more about their courses, prices, and student reviews.

 What does OpenClassrooms do?

 OpenClassrooms is an online tech bootcamp with courses in software engineering, web development, UX design, data science, project management, business, and human resources.
+The diploma courses are Associate’s, Bachelor’s, Master’s, and certification levels.
 Students participate in weekly 1-on-1 mentor sessions and communicate with their peers via the online platform.
 The curriculum includes self-corrected activities, quizzes, projects based on real-world work scenarios, and more.

 Mentors and assessors review each project and assignment.
-Then, the student finds out if they passed or if they have to redo the assignment.
+Then, the student finds out if they passed.
+If they don’t, then they have to redo the assignment.
 The courses are designed to be completed in 6-15 months.
 Students should expect to work 10-15 hours per week.
 However, it is fine if they require more time.

 To complete the course, students must compile a portfolio and send their work to be reviewed by a jury of industry professionals and educators from the field.
 If they pass the final review, they receive a diploma.
 If they do not, the jury offers written feedback and gives students the opportunity to revise their work for resubmission.